 In 1968, after working in repertory theatre, he founded the London Theatre Group, working with a group of actors to perform an adaptation of Franz Kafka's story In The Penal Colony.
 Berkoff has adapted a number of other classic works for the stage, including Kafka's Metamorphosis and The Trial, Poe's The Fall of the House of Usher and Strindberg's Miss Julie.
 He is also the author of many original plays, including East, first performed at the Edinburgh Festival in 1975 (revived at the Vaudeville Theatre, London, in 1999), Decadence (1982), Greek (1982) and West (1985).

 In Diary of a Juvenile Delinquent (2010), Steven Berkoff’s latest volume of memoirs, he reveals the family tensions behind his early life and troubled adolescence in London’s Jewish East End during the post-war years.
-Nevertheless, these insecurities, in particular the relationship with his largely absentee father (‘a strange beast’), have proved to be rich sources of energy and inspiration for his prolific writings in several genres.
-In the cockney rhyming slang and streetwise exchanges of his early plays East (1977), West (1985) and Decadence (1982) for instance; their manic comedy, the angst-ridden personal relationships they portray.
-The memoir also recapitulates the closeness to his mother, often centring upon lovingly-prepared meals, which no doubt inspired his own lifelong interest and the anecdotes about worldwide cuisine within My Life in Food (2007).
-And the book significantly concludes with his first day as a drama student in 1958, when he finally realized: ‘This is what I should be.
+Nevertheless, these insecurities, in particular the relationship with his largely absentee father ("a strange beast"), have proved to be rich sources of energy and inspiration for his prolific writings in several genres – in the cockney rhyming slang and streetwise exchanges of his early plays East (1977), West (1985) and Decadence (1982) for instance.
+The memoir also recapitulates the closeness to his mother, often centring upon lovingly prepared meals, which no doubt inspired his own lifelong interest and the anecdotes about worldwide cuisine within My Life in Food (2007).
+And the book significantly concludes with his first day as a drama student in 1958, when he finally realised: "This is what I should be.
 An actor.
-The door closed and the lesson began’.
+The door closed and the lesson began."

-Indeed, ‘this craft [which] would sustain me through thick and even thin for the rest of my life’, is what Berkoff is best known for: his acting on stage and film screen, alongside a parallel career as a director.
+Indeed, "this craft [which] would sustain me through thick and even thin for the rest of my life", is what Berkoff is best known for: his acting on stage and film screen, alongside a parallel career as a director.
 The theatre-going public knows him as a dynamic stage presence.
 He has often featured in his own adaptations, famously, during the 1970s, of Kafka’s The Trial and Metamorphosis (1981), Poe’s The Fall of the House of Usher (1977), and more recently the tour-de-force one-man show Shakespeare’s Villains.
-While film fans will recognize him from his numerous supporting and cameo appearances in Hollywood movies – almost invariably typecast as a sadistic bad-guy.
+Film fans will recognise him from his numerous supporting and cameo appearances in Hollywood movies – almost invariably typecast as a sadistic bad guy.
 The film version of his 1982 stage play Decadence, released in 1991 and starring Joan Collins, allows us to appreciate the sheer pent-up fury of Berkoff as an actor, released through the jaunty rhyming couplets of Berkoff the writer.
-Its outrageously funny and rudely satirical sketches of greed and maliciousness (mostly about class, sex and food) are encapsulated by two socially-contrasting couples - relishingly played by the same actors.
+Its outrageously funny and rudely satirical sketches of greed and maliciousness (mostly about class, sex and food) are encapsulated by two socially-contrasting couples - played by the same actors.

 In Coriolanus in Deutschland (1992) and Meditations on Metamorphosis (1995), Berkoff reflects upon his experiences during these theatrical productions, the creative problems of acting and directing that they’ve raised.
-Whereas I am Hamlet (1989) is more of a close-reading study of the play, albeit an idiosyncratic psychological one: ‘when you play Hamlet he becomes you … you feel like a prize fighter in a fairground, taking on all comers.
-Each scene is a new opponent’.
+I am Hamlet (1989) is more of a close-reading study of the play, albeit an idiosyncratic psychological one: "when you play Hamlet he becomes you… you feel like a prize fighter in a fairground, taking on all comers.
+Each scene is a new opponent."
 His writing is pungently anecdotal, the articles and notes sometimes written during location shoots for films, and are collected in Overview (1994) and Shopping in the Santa Monica Mall (2000).
-They’re well worth reading: particularly his sardonic accounts of ‘Going to the Movies in Hollywood’ or ‘gourmet’ dining during a supersonic flight on Concorde.
+They’re well worth reading, particularly his sardonic accounts of ‘Going to the Movies in Hollywood’ or ‘gourmet’ dining during a supersonic flight on Concorde.

 Dr Jules Smith, 2011